nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Updating an anime's episode: `update`

-Updates the episode that you are currently on for a specified anime.<br>
+Updates the episode that you are currently on for a specified anime<br>
 Format: `update INDEX e/NEWEPISODE`

-- `NEWEPISODE` refers to the latest episode watched.
+- `NEWEPISODE` refers to the latest episode watched
-- Updates the anime at the specified `INDEX`.
 - `EPISODE` must be a non-negative integer 0, 1, 2...
+- Updates the anime at the specified `INDEX`
+- The index must be a positive integer 1, 2, 3, ...

 Examples:
 *  `update 1 e/3`

 ### Updating an anime's status: `status`

-Updates the status of a specified anime.<br>
+Updates the status of a specified anime<br>
 Format: `status INDEX s/UPDATEDSTATUS`

-- `UPDATEDSTATUS` refers to the updated status of the anime.
+- `UPDATEDSTATUS` refers to the updated status of the anime
 - Available statuses: `towatch`, `watching`, `finished`
 - Short-forms: `t`, `w`, `f`
-- Updates the anime at the specified `INDEX`.
+- Updates the anime at the specified `INDEX`
 - The index must be a positive integer 1, 2, 3, ...

 Examples:
 *  `status 1 s/f`

+### Updating an anime's name: `rename`

+Updates the name of a specified anime<br>
+Format: `rename INDEX s/NEWNAME`

+- `NEWNAME` refers to the new name of the anime
+- Updates the anime at the specified `INDEX`
+- The index must be a positive integer 1, 2, 3, ...

+Examples:
+*  `status 1 s/f`

-### Add/Delete a genre from an anime: `genre`
+### Adding/Deleting a genre from an anime: `genre`

-Adds or deletes a genre from a specified anime.<br>
+Adds or deletes a genre from a specified anime<br>
-All genres will be automatically changed to lowercase, and duplicate genres are not allowed.<br>
+All genres will be automatically changed to lowercase, and duplicate genres are not allowed<br>
 Format: `genre INDEX c/ACTION g/GENRE [g/GENRE]`

-- `ACTION` specifies whether you are adding or deleting genres.
+- `ACTION` specifies whether you are adding or deleting genres
-- Current list of available actions: `add`, `delete`.
+- Current list of available actions: `add`, `delete`
+- `GENRE` can only contain alphabets and spaces.
+Two or more consecutive spaces are not allowed
+- You need to provide at least 1 `GENRE`
-- Updates the anime at the specified `INDEX`.
+- Updates the anime at the specified `INDEX`
 - The index must be a positive integer 1, 2, 3, ...
-- `GENRE` can only contain alphabets and spaces.
-Two or more consecutive spaces are not allowed.
-- You need to provide at least 1 `GENRE`.

   Examples:
 *  `genre 1 c/add g/shounen g/medieval fantasy g/isekai`